 Today’s quote about the Bible is from David Jeremiah who said: “Delighting in God’s Word leads us to delight in God.”

-Our topic for today is titled “The Best of Times, the Worst of Times, Part 7” from the book, “The Promise and the Blessing” by Dr. Michael A. Harbin.
+Our topic for today is titled “Give Us a King Like the Rest of the Nations, Part 6” from the book, “The Promise and the Blessing” by Dr. Michael A. Harbin.

 Let’s Pray —

 Before we close, dear friend, I want to remind you that the most important thing you should know about the Bible is that it is the story of God working to save humanity from sin and the consequences of sin.
 He did this by sending His Son, Jesus Christ, to die on the cross for our sins and take the punishment that we deserve on Himself.
 Romans 5:8 says, “God commendeth his love toward us, in that, while we were yet sinners, Christ died for us.”